apache/freemarker/README.md

     "Missing tag descriptions": Validate @return tags
     "Missing Javadoc tags": Ignore
     "Missing Javadoc comments": Ignore
-- TODO: How to import the Gradle project into Eclipse On IntelliJ:
-  - Import the whole FreeMarker project as a Gradle project.
-There are things that you will have to set manually, but first, build the project with Gradle if you haven't (see earlier how).
-  - Open Project Structure (Alt+Ctrl+Shift+S), and in the "Dependencies" tab of each module, set "Module SDK" to "1.7", except for freemarker-core-java8, where it should be "1.8".
-[TODO: Check if now it happens automatically]
 - Project -> Properties -> Java Compiler -> Errors/Warnings:
   Check in "Enable project specific settings", then set "Forbidden reference (access rules)" from "Error" to "Warning".